defold/doc/docs/en/manuals/properties.md

 ## GUI node properties

 GUI nodes also contain properties, but they are read and written through special getter and setter functions.
-For each property there exist one get- and one set- function.
+For each property there exists one get- and one set- function.
 There is also a set of constants defined to use as reference to the properties when animating them.
 If you need to refer to separate property components you have to use the string name of the property, or a hash of the string name.

 * `position` (or `gui.PROP_POSITION`)
 * `rotation` (or `gui.PROP_ROTATION`)